Q. When and where is the Chiang Mai International Cricket Sixes held?

 Q. How can my team play in the Chiang Mai Sixes?

 A. Please see the team entry page.
-Team invitations are usually sent out in the autumn preceeding the next Sixes in the spring.
+Team invitations are usually sent out in the autumn preceding the next Sixes in the spring.

 Q. What time are the events on ?